Victorstx/Arbitrum/README.md

 > *Decentralized Legal Agreement Platform for the Modern World*

 A blockchain-powered platform that enables secure, transparent, and enforceable legal agreements with built-in dispute resolution through decentralized arbitration.
-Built with extensible multi-asset architecture!
+Built with extensible multi-asset architecture and pre-built contract templates!

 ## 🌟 Overview

 Arbitrum revolutionizes how legal agreements are created, managed, and enforced by leveraging the Stacks blockchain and Clarity smart contracts.
-Whether you're a freelancer securing a contract, a startup formalizing partnerships, or a law firm managing client agreements, Arbitrum provides a trustless, immutable solution with architecture designed for future multi-asset support.
+Whether you're a freelancer securing a contract, a startup formalizing partnerships, or a law firm managing client agreements, Arbitrum provides a trustless, immutable solution with architecture designed for future multi-asset support and standardized contract templates.

 ## ✨ Key Features